Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 11. On a Sunbeam by Tillie Walden

-It follows Mia.
+We follow Mia.
 She joins a team in the deepest reaches of space who rebuild broken-down structures.
 As a new member, she gets to know her team.
 It also flashes back to her pivotal year in boarding school, where she fell in love with a mysterious new student.

 This has such a creative concept and world.
-The graphic novel format worked so perfectly and really helped to bring it to life.
+The graphic novel format worked perfectly and helped to bring it to life.
 The storyline is non-linear.
-Flashbacks of Mia's experience at boarding school are woven into the plot.
+Flashbacks of Mia’s experience at boarding school are woven into the plot.
 Non-linear storylines are quite hit and miss for me.
 But it worked perfectly .
-And it merged together really well at the end.
+And it merged together well at the end.

 Good Reads Rating: 4.30